carpentries-incubator/python-testing/_episodes/04-units.md

 observed and expected values.
 For example, let us test that our mean function successfully calculates the known value for a simple list.

-Before running the next code, save your `mean` function to a file called mean.py in the working directory.
+Before running the next code, save your `mean` function to a file called `mean.py` in the working directory.

-You can use this code to save to file:
+You can use this code for your function:

 ~~~
 def mean(num_list):